The Aluminum Smelting Industry

 Aluminum Smelting Today

-Aluminum is extracted from bauxite (sedimentary rock) during a two-step smelting process.
+Aluminum is extracted from bauxite (sedimentary rock) during a two-step smelting aluminum process.
 First, the Bayer process separates alumina from bauxite.
 Also known as aluminum oxide, alumina then undergoes the Hall-Héroult process, producing pure aluminum.
 Each step decreases material quantity by half.
 For example, four units of bauxite will yield two units of alumina.
 Refining two units of alumina will amount to one unit of pure aluminum.

 The Bayer Process